-The Company enters into derivative transactions to hedge risks arising from the fluctuation in currencies and interest rates in accordance with its internal regulations, "Risk Management Regulations on Hedge Transactions" and "Risk Management Guidelines for Hedge Transactions," and does not enter into derivative
+(iii) Hedge policy: The Company enters into derivative transactions to hedge risks arising from the fluctuation in currencies and interest rates in accordance with its internal regulations, "Risk Management Regulations on Hedge Transactions" and "Risk Management Guidelines for Hedge Transactions," and does not enter into derivative transactions for speculative or trading purposes.

-(iv) Evaluation of effectiveness of hedge transactions:
+(iv) Evaluation of effectiveness of hedge The assessme transactions: inception and treatment.

 The assessment of hedge effectiveness is examined at inception and, on an ongoing basis, periodically by comparing the cumulative changes in cash flows from, or the changes in fair value of, hedged items with the corresponding changes in the hedging instruments.
+However, the evaluation of effectiveness is omitted for

-However, the evaluation of effectiveness is omitted for interest rate swaps which are accounted for by special treatment.
+However, the evaluation of effectiveness is omitted for interest rate swaps which are accounted for by special

-- (8) Other material matters which constitute the basis for preparation of financial statements - (i) Accounting for consumption taxes, etc.:
+(8) Other material matters which constitute the basis for preparation of financial statements

+(i) Accounting for consumption taxes, etc.: